daoane/epos-services/README.md

 # epos-services
-A collection of php-scripts that act as service endpoint for requests from the EPOS ERIC Integrated Core Services (ICS-C; data portal) and implement various functionality, like reverse proxy with query reformatting, access to data from database or file server (zipped), etc.
+A collection of php-scripts that act as service endpoint for data services of the [EPOS Platform Open Source](https://epos-eric.github.io/opensource-docs/), derived from service implementations for the [EPOS ERIC data portal](https://www.ics-c.epos-eu.org/) (Integrated Core Services (ICS-C)).